nosuchtim/keykitweb/README.md

 python serve.py
 ```

 Then open `http://localhost:8000/keykit.html` in your browser.
+Use the "Change local folder" button to attach the local directory you want to use.

 ## Project Structure